PhilipSykes/LMS-ADR/docs/decisions/0006-use-RabbitMQ-for-message-broker.md

 ### Confirmation

 No current review of this ADR yet.
+This decision will be reviewed after initial implementation to ensure it meets our performance and reliability requirements.

 ## Pros and Cons of the Options